yecril71pl/cpp-docs.pl-pl/docs/standard-library/ostream-iterator-class.md

 ### <a name="remarks"></a>Uwagi

-Typ jest synonimem dla parametru szablonu `CharType`.
+Typ jest synonimem dla parametru `CharType`szablonu.

 ### <a name="example"></a>Przykład